rome/tools/GOVERNANCE.md

 ## OpenCollective fund allocation

+- Funds will be allocated for project-specific services such as domain registration and website hosting.
-- Usage of funds has yet to be decided.
+- Other usage of funds has yet to be decided.

 ## Governance changes

-- Future changes to this document will require approval from all core contributors.
+- Future changes to this document will require approval from code contributors.
+Time frame for acceptance will be unanimous approval or 7 days with no objections.